 Showing books by Madeleine Albright, Bill Woodward

-This like-new first printing hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-The dust cover is unmarked, grey cloth boards, and silver lettering on the spine of the book.
-Madam Secretary: A Memoir (2003) by Madeleine Albright recounts her remarkable journey from a young refugee to the first female U.S. Secretary of State.
-Blending personal narrative with political insight, Albright offers a unique perspective on American foreign policy during the Clinton administration and reflects on leadership, democracy, and the role of women in global affairs.
+This beautiful first printing hardcover is in fine condition.
+The pages are clean, crisp, and unmarked throughout.
+The dust jacket is clean and well preserved, and the grey boards feature silver lettering on the spine.
+Madam Secretary: A Memoir by Madeleine Albright recounts her extraordinary journey from refugee to the first woman to serve as U.S. Secretary of State.
+Blending personal reflection with political insight, the memoir offers a compelling perspective on American foreign policy while exploring themes of leadership, democracy, and the role of women on the global stage.

-This beautiful softcover edition is in fine condition, with no marks or tears and only minimal shelf wear.
-The pages are tight, appear unread, and the book is tight, square, and unmarked.
+This beautiful first printing is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are crisp and unmarked, and the book remains tight, square, and well-preserved.
 Prague Winter: A Personal Story of Remembrance and War, 1937-1948 is a memoir by Madeleine Albright, written with Bill Woodward.
 The book provides a deeply personal exploration of Albright’s early life, set against the backdrop of World War II and the political upheaval in Czechoslovakia.
 Blending memoir with historical scholarship, Prague Winter is both deeply personal and meticulously researched, offering rich details about both Albright's family and the broader historical context.